+'''

-CENTRAL TEL PROG Extension:
+CENTRAL TEL PROG

+Extension:

+'''

 - 3. Dial the extension number of the telephone to be programmed.
-Buttons on which lines are assigned for the extension light up to show the current Line Ringing settings; remaining buttons can be programmed with telephone numbers, extension numbers, or system features. - 4.
-At this point, you can: - Use Automatic Line Selection to change the order in which the telephone tries to select a line when the user picks up the handset.
+Buttons on which lines are assigned for the extension light up to show the current Line Ringing settings; remaining buttons can be programmed with telephone numbers, extension numbers, or system features. - At this point, you can: 4. - Use Automatic Line Selection to change the order in which the telephone tries to select a line when the user picks up the handset.
 (If you want to change Automatic Line Selection for an extension, you must do so immediately after you enter programming mode and dial the extension number.) - Use Extension Name Display to assign a user's name to the extension.
 (Like Automatic Line Selection, this procedure must be done immediately after you enter programming mode and dial the extension number.
-If you want to change both Automatic Line Selection and Extension Name Display, first change Automatic Line Selection, then press [Central Tel Program] and return to Step 3, redial the extension number, then use Extension Name Display.) - Use Line Ringing to change the ringing for an individual line. - 5.
-Program Personal Speed Dial Numbers, Auto Dial numbers, or system features as described in Chapter 5.
+If you want to change both Automatic Line Selection and Extension Name Display, first change Automatic Line Selection, then press [Central Tel Program] and return to Step 3, redial the extension number, then use Extension Name Display.) - Use Line Ringing to change the ringing for an individual line.